Setup & OrganizeEnd Users

 Once you have end users, the natural next step is grouping them:

-• Enterprise — users where company MRR > $5k
+• Enterprise — users where company MRR is greater than $5k

 These groups are called User Segments.
-Segments power audience gating (which boards can a user see?), filtering in your inbox, and Ask AI scoping.
+Segments power audience gating (which boards can a user see?) and filtering on the Users page.

 Privacy & Data